Queer-Hangout/QH-public-calendar/README.md

 When all is deployed successfully, run the whole thing using the following command:

-`aws lambda invoke --function-name=garmeres-calendar-sync-lambda --log-type=Tail function_out.json`
+`aws lambda invoke --function-name=queer-hangout-calendar-sync-lambda --log-type=Tail function_out.json`

 The response, along with any possible errors, will be printed to the file `function_out.json`.

 ## Architecture

-Nextcloud Calendar offers an endpoint to export a given calendar.
-To reduce network traffic in Balve, the calendar shall be exported once every 24 hours, processed into a list of events in JSON format and stored in an AWS S3 bucket.
+Google Calendar offers an endpoint to export a given calendar.
+To reduce network traffic to Google API, the calendar shall be exported once every 24 hours, processed into a list of events in JSON format and stored in an AWS S3 bucket.
 An AWS CloudFront distribution will be created from this S3 bucket to reduce costs of requests.
 The website may then fetch a list of events directly from the CloudFront distribution.